junxit/us-congress-bills-116/metadata.md

 - 2019-12-17 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2019-12-17 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2019-12-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 349.
+- 2020-12-02 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S7187; text of amendment in the nature of a substitute: CR S7187)
+- 2020-12-02 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S7187; text of amendment in the nature of a substitute: CR S7187)